Maternal and Child Health: Wisconsin Partner Profiles

 With Title V funds, the Wauwatosa Health Department has expanded programming in partnership with the Wauwatosa Public Library to provide story time sessions bringing caregivers and children together for hours of fun and learning through play.

-The Winnebago County Health Department is here to help those in Winnebago County with any concerns regarding their children and overall health.
 Whether you need educational tools or supportive resources, they want to help support the health of you and your family.
 Their Parent Resource Hours provide free access to developmental screenings, breastfeeding support, nursing expertise, and more.
 Car seat checks and vaccinations are available by appointment.

-Parent Resource Hours will allow their department to bring back prenatal and postpartum services that were disrupted during COVID.
+Parent resource hours will allow the Winnebago County Health Department to bring back prenatal and postpartum services that were disrupted during COVID-19.
 Grant funds will allow the flexibility to provide "catch-up" services to families that have been struggling to find basic needs.
 By streamlining their service delivery and inter-professional team, families can access more of what they need in one visit rather than multiple trips.
 The services provided onsite include, but are not limited to developmental screenings, child passenger safety, sleep safety, nursing expertise, breastfeeding support, vaccines, and support navigating health and community resources.
 To incentivize the participants, basic needs materials can be obtained by participating in their Parent Resource Hours educational topic of the month.
 Items such as cribs, sleeping layettes, car seats, breastfeeding supplies, diapers and more will be available to take home as the clients discuss their current family status.
 They will encourage all primary caretakers to participate, including fathers.

 With Title V funds, WCASA has expanded efforts of supporting community-based organizations beyond sexual assault service providers to those working in maternal and child health.
 WCASA's role as a technical assistance provider is to support community-based organizations develop and maintain the necessary infrastructure to be successful.
 WCASA provides technical assistance and training on a wide range of organization development topics, including grant management; internal capacity building; community development; financial management; board development; and other topics, as identified.